wpearman1996/MARES_database_pipeline/README.md

 These represent whether "BARCODE" was used as a keyword during compilation of NCBI sequences.
 In the unzipped files, there are the appropriate names.dmp, nodes.dmp, and the custom accession2taxid files required to use our database.
 You will still need to download the nucl_gb.accession2taxid & nucl_wgs.accession2taxid files - these are large and thus we have not included them with our pre-compiled databases.

-#### Please note that if you intend to use kraken2 to classify your samples, you should run:
-        kraken2-build --download-taxonomy --db mares

-Note: To avoid compatibility issues, please ensure you use the most recent version of Kraken2 on github.

 ## Technical Validation